 - Road and Bridge Program Phase 1 of the Road and Bridge Bond Program was for \$39.5 million and approved by voters in 2017.
 Smith County completed the Phase 1 projects, which included the improvement of approximately 200 miles of roads in 2023.
 The \$45 million Phase 2 Road Bond passed in November of 2021, and projects began in 2023.
 Phase 2 includes another 283 miles of roads, which are scheduled to be improved during the next three years.
 In all, Smith County has about 1,200 miles of linear road miles, the 10th most of any county in the state.
 Smith County has also used budgeted funds and cash reserves to pay for road and bridge projects, and it continues to increase road and bridge funding annually so that future projects involving existing roadways will not need additional bond funding.
-The Commissioners Court transferred an additional \$11 million from general fund reserves to Road and Bridge reserves during fiscal year 2023, to further support Road and Bridge improvements over the next three years. - Road and Bridge Facilities Construction of the new Road and Bridge facility is well underway and should be completed by the end of December 2023.
-All Road and Bridge operations will be relocated to the new facility, which is more secure and can accommodate future growth needs.
+The Commissioners Court transferred an additional \$11 million from general fund reserves to Road and Bridge reserves during fiscal year 2023, to further support Road and Bridge improvements over the next three years. \$7 million for Phase 2 of the bond was sold in September 2024. - Road and Bridge Facilities Construction of the new Road and Bridge facility is completed and work on the new fueling station continues.
+All Road and Bridge operations have been relocated to the new facility, which is more secure and can accommodate future growth needs.
 The new facility includes a secondary Emergency Operations Center and a new fuel island for county vehicles. - Capital Improvements and Facilities Renovations The Commissioners Court continues its commitment to infrastructure improvements to its facilities.
-During FY 2023, in addition to the Road and Bridge facility improvements, the court also completed the renovation of a new building and successfully transitioned the Veterans Services Office to CampV.
-ARPA funding was utilized for the renovation and the move to CampV has been the catalyst in a dramatic increase in the numbers of veterans assisted by the Smith County Veterans Services Office.
-The original Veterans Services Office building will be demolished to provide space for the new parking garage.
-Plans have been made to pave a vacant lot just north of our Adult Probation facility.
-This will provide needed parking for this growing department.
-The Commissioners Court recently purchased two additional vacant lots that measure approximately 0.75 acre each and are located east of the Courthouse Annex Building.
-These lots are for future growth but will be utilized soon for construction staging for the Parking Facility and Courthouse. \$1.7 million was spent on replacing the motor and housing for a significant number of existing jail doors in 2023.
-The remaining doors are scheduled for FY2024. - Jail Operations/ Judicial and Court Operations.
+During FY 2023, in addition to the Road and Bridge facility improvements, the court also completed the renovation of a new building and successfully transitioned the Veterans Services Office to Camp V. American Rescue Plan Act (ARPA) funding was utilized for the renovation and the move to Camp V has been the catalyst in a dramatic increase in the numbers of veterans assisted by the Smith County Veterans Services Office.
+A new parking lot was paved on a vacant lot for the Adult Probation facility.
+This has provided needed parking for this growing department.
+The Commissioners Court purchased two additional vacant lots that measure approximately 0.75 acre each and are located east of the Courthouse Annex Building.
+These lots are for future growth but will be utilized soon for construction staging for the Parking Facility and Courthouse. - Jail Operations/ Judicial and Court Operations.
 The Jail Operations Study was completed by GMJ, Inc. and provided Smith County an in-depth analysis of our jail operations and recommendations regarding any needed operational changes.
 The Smith County Sheriff detailed the study in a line by line presentation to Commissioners Court.
 The Court was informed of improvements that were made and also of those still in the works.
 The Commissioners Court expanded the scope of work by GMJ in FY2023 to include an analysis and study of judicial and court operations with a view towards improving efficiency and reducing the jail population awaiting trial.
 This study was completed with results presented to the Court by our GMJ representatives and our District Attorney.
 The results showed that the courts in Smith County had bounced back quite a bit faster than other comparable counties in Texas.

 • New Interstate Industrial Park.
-Smith County committed \$4.5 million towards a new County Road to be constructed within the new Industrial Park developed by Tyler Economic Development Council.
-Planning and development began this year while construction will begin FY2024.
+Smith County has spent nearly \$5 million in American Rescue Plan Act (ARPA) funds towards a new County Road to be constructed within the new Industrial Park developed by Tyler Economic Development Council (TEDC).